Cressi Leonardo Dive Computer Review

 Dive computers are used by many or nearly all scuba divers today.
 They replaced the complicated dive tables through the years and gained capabilities with every new model coming out.

 The Cressi Leonardo is no exception to this.
-It's a powerful dive computer in a watch casing that is targeted mostly at the beginner market.
+It's a powerful personal scuba accessory in a wrist mounted watch casing that is targeted mostly at the beginner market.
 It is designed and produced by Cressi, an Italian dive gear company that's been around since the 1930's.

 Targets the beginner level diver.